CloudLabsAI-Azure/hack-in-a-day-challenges/autonomous-it-troubleshooting-agent/challenge-5.md

 1. Open your **IT Support Copilot** in Copilot Studio.

 2. Ensure all 3 topics are **enabled**:
-   - Password Reset Support
+   - CredentialResetSupport
-   - VPN Troubleshooting
+   - VPNConnectivitySupport
-   - Slow Laptop Performance
+   - HardwareSupportAssistant

 3. Verify your **Freshdesk** flow is **published** (check in Actions list).